 Roasted Rainbow Carrots

-Apples and Honey Challah - One of Our most addictive Rosh Hashanah Recipes
+Apples and Honey Challah for Rosh Hashanah

 Sweet Onion and Apple Chutney